VKA87/NYC_MVC/README.md

 get_MVC.py                          | python script to get the motor vehicle collision data               |
 get_traffic_volume.py               | python script to get the traffic volume                             |
 NYC_boundaries.py                   | python script which returns the boundary of NYC (for creating maps) |
-NYC Motor Vehicle Collisions.ipynb  | Notebook describing the analysis                                    |
+NYC Motor Vehicle Collisions.ipynb  | python notebook describing the analysis                                    |

 ## Getting the Data